kevineder/parrot/README.md

 # Parrot

-Parrot is a toy project designed to explore multi-module Android configurations and Android Media3.
-This project serves as a learning playground for experimenting with various Android architecture and features.
+Parrot is my toy project designed to explore multi-module Android configurations and eventually Android Media3.

 ## Table of Contents